Ramon Ang: San Miguel Corporation

 Ang was elected vice-chairman of SMC in January 1999; and later as president and chief operating officer (COO) in March 2002.
+Simultaneous to his position at SMC, Ang also owned the real estate firm Centech, which was alleged to have been involved in business deals with the Estrada family during the presidency of Joseph Estrada.
 In June 2012, he gained control of SMC after acquiring the shares owned by Cojuangco.

 On April 15, 2021, ten months following the death of Cojuangco, SMC amended its by-laws to unify the role, functions and duties of chief executive officer (CEO) to that of the president.

 On June 10, 2024, Ang became chairman and CEO; and his eldest son, John Paul L. Ang, assumed the positions of vice-chairman, president and COO.
 SMC shall amend its by-laws to redefine the roles, functions and duties of the chairman and chief executive officer, and the president and chief operating officer, subject to stockholders and SEC approvals.